 “Maybe not,” Gavin replied.
 “But they’re saying Liam killed him.”

-Ready to preorder THE HUNT?
+Ready to order THE HUNT?
 Visit your favorite retailer: